 - Choose a diet that does not have legumes in the first five ingredients.
 Many natural pet food companies are adding formulas with ancient grains.
 In my experience, many dogs thrive on grains.
 I prefer to avoid wheat, corn and soy.
 If your dog is sensitive to grains, there are many raw formulations that are grain free and legume free.

 - Rotate the brands and formulations of food.
-Every bag or every quarter, consider using a different brand with a different protein source.
+Rotate after every bag or every quarter and consider using a different brand with a different protein source.
 If your dog is sensitive, make the switch slowly over two weeks.